Lines now open

 • Colour coding

-• ‘Cornell’ notetaking method
+• ‘Cornell’ note-taking method

-• ‘Sketch’ notetaking method
+• ‘Sketch’ note-taking method

 By having a range of different ways to revise you’re less likely to feel bored whilst revising.

-You’re in control of your revision so you can experiment and find what works for you.
+You’re in control of your GCSE revision so you can experiment and find what works for you.
 If you try something and it doesn’t work out that’s ok just change it up next time.

 Whatever GCSE you’re considering resitting learndirect can help you realise your full potential.

 learndirect is one of the UK’s leading online course providers.
-We offer a broad range of online GCSEs and A Level courses.
+We offer a broad range of online GCSEs and A-Level courses.

 All our online courses have flexible payment options and a qualified tutor to guide your learning.
 They’ll provide constructive feedback to help you prepare for your exams and any extra assistance where needed.